data-altinn-no/dan-cli/README.md

 # Requirements
 To use data.altinn.no and this client you will need the following
 1. A subscription key for the data.altinn.no API.
-A subscription key can be obtained at [data.altinn.no/](https://data.altinn.no/).
+A subscription key can be obtained at [data.altinn.no](https://data.altinn.no).
 For access to be granted you must describe how you intend to use the data obtained from data.altinn.no and which data-sets you request access too.
-2. Configure a client in Maskinporten.
-In order to get a Maskinporten access token, you will need a Enterprise Certificate
+2. A access token issued by [Maskinporten](https://samarbeid.digdir.no/maskinporten/maskinporten/25) with the scope `altinn:dataaltinnno`

+    - Follow these steps (in norwegian) to [sign up your organization to use Maskinporten as a consumer](https://samarbeid.digdir.no/maskinporten/konsument/119) and configure a client.
+This will give you a client-ID that must be entered in `appsettings.json`.
-    - An Enterprise Certificate is a certificate that includes the organization number for your organization.
+    - To authenticate with Maskinporten you will need a Enterprise Certificate, which is a type of TLS client certificate that includes the organization number identifying you organization.
 Your organization must be registered in the Norwegian Entity Registry (Enhetsregisteret).
-A valid enterprise certificate can be ordered from Buypass or Commfides
+A valid enterprise certificate can be ordered from [Buypass](https://www.buypass.no/produkter/virksomhetssertifikat-esegl/virksomhetssertifikat-for-norge) or [Commfides](https://www.commfides.com/commfides-virksomhetssertifikat/)
-    - Maskinporten is a solution that guarantees the identity of entities exchanging data.
-It is the preferred method for machine to machine authentication [Information in Norwegian](https://samarbeid.digdir.no/maskinporten/maskinporten/25).

 3. Net Core 3.1 (or later) SDK or Visual Studio 2019